trbouma/safebox/README.md

+Detailed install instructions are being developed [here](./INSTALL.md).

-If you have Poetry installed, you can do the following:
+In the meantime, f you have Poetry installed, you can do the following:
 ```
 poetry new sbtest
 cd sbtest